 Update on changes to the statutory financial reporting framework

-The XRB is issuing standards across three sectors - for-profit entities, public benefit entities in the public sector, and other public benefit entities (referred to as ‘not-for-profit’ entities), with up to four different tiers for reporting within each sector.
-The XRB has five project streams to finalise the accounting standards framework, with four projects now complete.
+In addition to legislative changes, the External Reporting Board (XRB) has changed the accounting standards framework, which applies if entities are required to prepare financial statements in accordance with generally accepted accounting practice (GAAP).
+The standards are issued across three sectors – for-profit entities, public benefit entities in the public sector, and other public benefit entities (referred to as ‘not-for-profit’ entities), with up to four different tiers for reporting within each sector.

 December 2013 Accounting Alert - Staying on top of developments